polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-Now we can dissect the entire expression above, armed with knowledge of all iterators being used.

-* First the *[set]* retreieves the "identity expression", which is the *[set]* node itself
-* Then it extracts the "root node" of our entire lambda object with our `/..` iterator.
-This will return only one node, being the "invisible outer root node" of our lambda object
-* Then it extracts all children of this "root node".
-This will result in the *[_data]* node and the *[set]* node being our current result-set
-* Then it removes all nodes not having the name of *[_data]* due to our `/_data` iterator, which is a "named iterator"
-* Then it extracts all children nodes of the *[_data]* node

 Since the *[set]* Active Event can handle multiple destinations, it will set the values of all children nodes of our *[_data]* node to the constant
 of "New value", which was the constant source provided as a *[src]* argument to *[set]*.

-The end result being that both the two *[foo]* nodes, in addition to the *[not-foo]* node, have their values updated, thanks
+The end result being that both the two *[foo]* nodes, in addition to the *[not-foo]* node, have their values updated.
-to the *[set]* Active Event invocation, taking the expression as its destination expression, to whatever value is in its
-*[src]* argument, which happens to be the constant of "New value".

 ### Extracting a specific range of nodes

-Imagine you wish to extract all node from the second to the 3rd node from within this data segment
+Imagine you wish to extract all node from the 2nd to the 3rd node from within this data segment

 ```
 _data